Associated Fire Fighters of Illinois

-It is important to know that the AFFI COVID-19 Committee is working around the clock to gather information on this issue.
-If you need examples of a quarantine plan, response plans, PPE examples or any other information, please email email@example.com
+It is important to know that the around the clock the AFFI continues to gather information on this issue.
+If you need information on MOU’s, response plans, testing, vaccinations, CDC/IDPH guidance, or any other information, please communicate through your local’s President and then your AFFI District Vice President.
+For help finding information you can also contact Director of Health/Safety/ Education Drew Hansen at [email protected].

 What PPE should I wear?